tintin10q/stack-trace-study/README.md

 Each program highlights a specific aspect of stack trace presentation, and the details of their construction and purpose are described below.

 ChatGPT-5 was used to help with translating the programs into the selected languages.
-The programs are presented in SaC, but /*I used */Python was used as the initial source language /*starting point*/ based on my assumption that translations from Python would be most reliably handled by the model.
+The programs are presented in SaC, but Python was used as the initial source language starting point based on my assumption that translations from Python would be most reliably handled by the model.

-Stack traces had to be natively supported by the compiler or runtime environment.
+Only the default stack traces directly supported by the compiler or runtime environment were considered.
 Enabling them through compiler flags or environment variables was considered acceptable, but no external libraries were linked to provide stack trace functionality.